FelixdelasPozas/TrayWeather/readme.md

 ![config_dark](https://github.com/FelixdelasPozas/TrayWeather/assets/12167134/174016ca-a5b1-4b9a-a21d-f6732b3ec7e0)

-In the configuration dialog the location can be especified manually by coordinates, automatically using IP GeoLocation or can be selected by using the 'Find' dialog.
+In the configuration dialog the location can be specified manually by coordinates, automatically using IP GeoLocation or can be selected by using the 'Find' dialog.

 Location coordinates search dialog.
 Searches by location name using OpenWeatherMap Geocoding API.